Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 38 - Build Your First Defi (Decentralised Finance) DApp - DBANK/38.07 Tracking Time and Calculating Compound Interest/README.md

 ### Resetting Start Time After Compounding

 Since `startTime` was initially declared as a constant (`let`), it could not be updated.
 We change it to a mutable stable variable (`stable var`) so that after each compounding calculation, we reset `startTime` to the current time.
 This ensures that the next compound interest calculation uses the elapsed time since the last update, preventing overcompensation.

+## Testing the Compound Function

+After deploying the updated code, we can check the balance.
+Starting with 300,callingthe‘compound‘functiononceadds300, calling the \`compound\` function once adds 300,callingthe‘compound‘functiononceadds88 in interest within a few seconds.
+Calling it again increases the amount further, demonstrating how the principal grows with each compounding, resulting in faster accumulation of interest.

+Although an interest rate of 1% per second is unrealistic, it effectively illustrates how compound interest works and how we have created a working prototype of a decentralized finance application.